Qiangyh/real-time-lidar/README.md

 - [Half-sample mode](#color-rt3d)
 - [Sketched maximum likelihood](#sketched-rt3d)

+## Requirements
+The package is written in cpp/cuda, so you will need an NVIDIA graphics card.

+## Easy evaluation
+Do you want to evaluate the algorithms but don't bother compiling this code?
+You can find a precompiled executable in [this other repository](https://gitlab.com/Tachella/real-time-single-photon-lidar).

 ## Dependencies

 - Point Cloud Library 1.8.1 (visualisation/point primitives)
 - Eigen3 (computing primitives)
 - Ponca (point cloud fitting)
 - FreeImage (visualization)
+- CUDA (GPU programming)

 ## Compilation